WaitHZ/Continuous-Discrete_Convolutional_Network_Optimization/README.md

 ## Run

-The commands below are based on you being in the scripts directory.
+The commands below are based on you being in the scripts directory, remember to download and decompress the dataset in fold and ec.

 Pre-train: